chaos-mesh/chaos-mesh/website/docs/development_guides/dev_hello_world.md

 > **Note:**
 >
 > The comment `// +kubebuilder:rbac:groups=chaos-mesh.org...` is an authority control mechanism that decides which account can access this reconciler.
-To make it accessible by the dashboard and chaos-controller-manager, you need to modify [collector-rbac.yaml](https://github.com/chaos-mesh/chaos-mesh/blob/master/helm/chaos-mesh/templates/collector-rbac.yaml) and [controller-manager-rbac.yaml](https://github.com/chaos-mesh/chaos-mesh/blob/master/helm/chaos-mesh/templates/controller-manager-rbac.yaml) accordingly:
+To make it accessible by the dashboard and chaos-controller-manager, you need to modify [controller-manager-rbac.yaml](https://github.com/chaos-mesh/chaos-mesh/blob/master/helm/chaos-mesh/templates/controller-manager-rbac.yaml) accordingly:

 ```yaml
   - apiGroups: ["chaos-mesh.org"]